SoftUni/Programming-Basics-Book-JS-EN/chapter-07-complex-loops.md

 ### Example: the break operator in an infinite loop

-Write a function, which checks wether a given number **n** is even and if so - print it on the console.
+Write a function, which checks whether a given number **n** is even and if so - print it on the console.
 An even number is one that can be divided by 2 without a remainder.
-If the number is invalid, we will print that the curent number is not even and the user will need to input a new number.
+If the number is invalid, we will print that the current number is not even and the user will need to input a new number.

 Here is an idea for the solution: